 Find a ski shop with a good reputation and honestly describe how often you plan to ski and how well your child skis or snowboards.
 Most ski shops offer a fleet of kids ski equipment in a price range from inexpensive ski packages with skis, boots, poles and bindings starting at about $200 – an entry level ski package that should last for a season, maybe two.
 More advanced and expert skis and boots for kids is available at the $500+ range, if your child is really proficient, carving turns, skiing moguls and black diamond trials, demanding more from their skis, boots and bindings.
 Expert kids skis and snowboards and boots are more performance oriented.

-Finally there are Ski Lease Programs and Snowboard leasing for the season for kids.
+Ski Lease Programs and Snowboard Leasing for the season for kids.
 Ski shops will offer a junior lease for kids ski and snowboard equipment .
 You can lease a brand new package (boots, ski, bindings and poles) for between $150-$200, and if during the season your child grows out of the ski or boot during the ski season, the ski shop will allow to exchange.
 At the end of the season, you simply return the equipment, and get back your deposit in some cases, though most ski shops just keep your credit card on file for the leased ski equipment for the season.
 Leased ski and snowboard gear often becomes used ski equipment available for sail at the ski shop, or they will sell in their fall ski tent sale or ski swap.

 As kids get bigger and better, they want their own new equipment and you will inevitably have to buy new ski gear or snowboards.
 But for starting your kids with ski and snowboard equipment, ski shop trade in programs, buying used or leased ski equipment is a better value

-So assess how committed your family is to skiing, how often you plan to use your child's ski or snowboard equipment, and how quickly your child is progressing, before making the rent, lease or purchase ski decision.
+Assess how committed your family is to skiing, how often you plan to use your child’s ski or snowboard equipment, and how quickly your child is progressing, before making the rent, lease or purchase ski decision.

 See our Top Kids Skis Reviews